 - Blend on medium-high for another 1-2 minutes, or until you reach your desired consistency.
 Make sure to stop and scrape down the sides as needed.

 - Taste and adjust seasonings as needed.
 Add lemon juice for more tang, vegan parmesan for a more cheesy flavor, garlic for more punch, or salt for more overall flavor.
 You can also add more water or vegetable broth in for a thinner consistency.
-Add in liquid 1 tbsp at a time.
+Add in liquid 1 tablespoon at a time.

 - Serve over pasta, as a pizza sauce, on wraps, sandwiches, or as part of a dip!